 Maintaining a Positive Dental Office Culture Over Time

-Like any successful relationship, maintaining a good dental office environment means consistent work every day.
+Like any successful relationship, maintaining a good dental office environment means consistent daily work.
 All too often, when things are going smoothly, we tend to get lazy.
 We start to let things slide.
-Then, before you know it your team is lined up outside your door to complain about things going wrong, and the rising tension is evident the moment you walk into the office.
+Then, before you know it, your team is lined up outside your door to complain about things going wrong, and the rising tension is evident the moment you walk into the office.